Service Update

 Whole-slide Images

-Completely new to the Learning Hub, Assessments now support enhanced image files that have been generated by whole-slide imaging devices like Hamamatsu and Aperio.
+Assessments support enhanced image files that have been generated by whole-slide imaging devices like Hamamatsu and Aperio.

 You will be able to explore digital slide samples including any annotations the contributor has added.